 Part Time Faculty: David Ehren, Elizabeth Ernst

-The MSCS department combines at least four different disciplines: theoretical mathematics, applied mathematics, statistics, and computer science.
-We have chosen to remain as a joint department because we are deeply aware of the connections among our disciplines, and we seek to build a curricula that embodies those synergies.
+The MSCS department combines several disciplines: theoretical mathematics, applied mathematics, statistics, data science, and computer science.
+These disciplines are highly connected, and we seek to build a curricula that embodies those synergies.
 We are committed to collaborating across disciplinary boundaries, both in research and in education.
 Students with all levels of preparation can find success and a home in our department.
 Our curriculum is designed to be inclusive and accessible to all.

-The MSCS department offers a Mathematics major and minor, an Applied Mathematics and Statistics major, a Statistics minor and a Data Science minor.
+The MSCS department offers a Mathematics major and minor.

 Entering students should consult the Entry Courses in MSCS link on the department webpage to determine where to start in the mathematics curriculum.